 Free online coin valuation

-The valuations and identifications are in line with the images transmitted to me via email.
+The valuations and identifications are in line with the images that you send me.
 I have said on a number of occasions that a camera cannot lie.
 However, it can give a false impression of what something actually looks like ‘in the hand’.
 Therefore, images should ensure that they do give a true impression of the state of preservation of their finds.
-Cameras on phones and tablets these days provide good quality images.
-Please have a look at my advice on Photographing Coins.
-The top tip is to place the coin on a plain coloured surface, preferably white.
-This helps the camera’s auto focus to give a sharper image and enables me to see the edge of the coin more easily.

 Size and Weight

 Some coins and artefacts share the same design but come in different sizes and metals.
 Therefore, please provide details of the size and the metal.
-If it is an artefact made of gold or silver then let me know the weight, if you can.
+If it is an gold or silver artefact, then let me know the weight, if you can.
 This could have a bearing on its value.